-Southwest Airlines Co.’s industry position as the leading low-cost commercial aviation company is a result of following a mission statement and a vision statement that aim for the dominant competitive position in the global industry.
-The enterprise has a history of expansion where cost minimization is a core factor in airline operations management.
-Southwest’s corporate mission represents business strategic objectives that aim for leadership in terms of customer experience and relations, as well as the company’s approach to human resource management.
-These factors have significant implications on the corporation’s marketing strategies, regarding how the business presents itself as a practical alternative to other major airlines.
-On the other hand, Southwest’s corporate vision focuses on international leadership, revealing strategic planning for further expansion of operations.
-The vision statement and mission statement are primary guiding principles that shape Southwest’s strategies to grow and explore new opportunities in the global commercial aviation market.
+Southwest Airlines’ industry position as the leading low-cost commercial aviation company is a result of following a mission statement and a vision statement that aim for a dominant competitive position.
+The airline enterprise has a history of expansion where cost minimization is a core factor in operations management.
+Southwest’s corporate mission represents the business purpose and strategic objectives for leadership in customer experience and relations and human resource management.
+These factors have significant implications for the corporation’s marketing strategies presenting the business as a practical air travel option.
+Southwest’s corporate vision focuses on international leadership, revealing strategic planning for expanding operations.
+The vision statement and mission statement establish primary guiding principles that shape Southwest’s strategies to grow and explore new opportunities in the global commercial aviation market.

 Southwest’s Mission Statement

-- Highest quality of aviation customer service
+- Great customer service

 Southwest’s Vision Statement